Smoke Alarms in the House

 - Smoke alarms with any other type of battery need a new battery at least once a year.
 If that alarm chirps, warning the battery is low, replace the battery right away.

-- When replacing a battery, follow manufacturer's list of batteries on the back of the alarm or manufacturer's instructions.
+- When replacing a battery, follow the manufacturer's list of batteries on the back of the alarm or manufacturer's instructions.
 Manufacturer's instructions are specific to the batteries (brand and model) that must be used.
 The smoke alarm may not work properly if a different kind of battery is used.

 Replacing Your Smoke Alarm